 ACE invites applications from U.S. accredited, degree-granting higher education institutions for the U.S.-Japan COIL Initiative.
 Through a competitive selection process, ACE will identify up to six U.S. institutions to work with new or existing Japanese partner institutions to develop, deliver, and assess one or more COIL courses.

 The COIL method—also referred to as virtual exchange—is a cost-effective, accessible, and scalable method of expanding global learning opportunities for greater numbers of U.S. higher education students.
-COIL is an innovative pedagogy involving collaborative teaching and learning in two or more countries, facilitated by online communication that has been developed and promoted by the State University of New York (SUNY) COIL Center.
-For over a decade, ACE has recognized the COIL model as a cost-effective, accessible method for delivering global learning and intercultural experience to greater numbers of U.S. students, particularly the 90% of U.S. undergraduates who do not participate in education abroad.
+COIL is an innovative pedagogy involving collaborative teaching and learning in two or more countries facilitated by online communication that has been developed and promoted by the State University of New York (SUNY) COIL Center.
+For over a decade, ACE has recognized the COIL model as a cost-effective, accessible method for delivering global learning and intercultural experience to greater numbers of U.S. students, particularly the 90 percent of U.S. undergraduates who do not participate in education abroad.

-This initiative is designed to test the idea that students who participate in COIL courses will increase their understanding of the partner country, sharpen their cultural competency skills, and become better prepared for in-person education exchange.
+The U.S.-Japan COIL Initiative is designed to test the idea that students who participate in COIL courses will increase their understanding of the partner country, sharpen their cultural competency skills, and become better prepared for in-person education exchange.
 If successful, ACE aims to expand the program to include additional U.S. and Japanese partner institutions.

 Questions about applying?
 Contact firstname.lastname@example.org or (202) 939-9451.